-Our afternoon tour of Darjeeling provides a wonderful opportunity to experience the elegant grandeur of colonial life, as well as the contrasting culture of a Tibetan Refugee Centre where there are shopping opportunities and an absorbing visit to the Himalayan Institute where we learn about some of the famous mountaineering expeditions.
+Our afternoon tour of Darjeeling provides a wonderful opportunity to experience the elegant grandeur of colonial life, as well as the contrasting culture of a Tibetan Refugee Centre where there are shopping opportunities and an absorbing visit to the Himalayan Mountaineering Institute where we learn about some of the famous mountaineering expeditions.

 This morning, weather permitting, we have a once in a lifetime opportunity to watch the sun rising over the snow-capped high leaks of the Himalayas rising majestically 200 miles away on the horizon.
 Your early morning trip to Tiger Hill is a fantastic experience that captures the very character of one of our planet’s most overwhelming natural sights.

 This afternoon we visit a local tea plantation and sample the freshest cup of tea most of us are ever likely to taste!

-After an English breakfast, we leave this tranquil haven to embark on a private transfer from Darjeeling to Bagdogra Airport for a short commercial flight to Kolkata.
-On the way you will enjoy panoramic views of the extensive tea plantations that unfurl around us as far as the eye can see.
+After an English breakfast, we leave this tranquil haven to embark on a car transfer (4 hours approximately) from Darjeeling to Bagdogra Airport for a short one-hour commercial flight to Kolkata.
+As we travel down the mountain you will enjoy panoramic views of the extensive tea estates that unfurl around us as far as the eye can see.

 On arrival we transfer to the five-star Taj Bengal hotel for a two-night stay, a landmark five-star hotel in downtown Kolkata.
-Prominent landmarks - Victoria Memorial, Royal Calcutta Race Course, Horticultural Gardens, National Library, Eden Gardens and the Alipore Zoological Gardens - are all within walking distance.
+Prominent landmarks of Victoria Memorial, Royal Calcutta Race Course, Horticultural Gardens, National Library, Eden Gardens and the Alipore Zoological Gardens are all within walking distance.

 Kolkata is a sensory delight and cultural extravaganza that is constantly evolving.
-After breakfast, we spend the day exploring and absorbing the many sights that comprise this enthralling city that was once India’s capital.
+After breakfast, we spend the day exploring and absorbing the many sights that comprise this enthralling city that was once India’s capital until 1911.

 Our tour includes a visit to the Victoria Memorial, one of the finest and most prominent buildings in Kolkata which houses a museum dedicated to the history of India.

-We then move on to Dalhousie Square, the bustling hub of English colonial power and trade during the two centuries of British rule.
-Our final stop is South Park Cemetery, an atmospheric and still space within the clamour of modern day Kolkata.
+We travel around Dalhousie Square, the bustling hub of English colonial power and trade during the two centuries of British rule.
+Our final stop is South Park Street Cemetery, an atmospheric and still space within the clamour of modern day Kolkata.